Finish Node.js scraper

 for (const product of products) {

-And this is how the code will look like when using Node.js and Cheerio.
-Similar, right?!
+And this snippet shows the same piece of code when using Node.js and Cheerio:

 const results = [];